About GKE Inference Gateway

 • Optimized autoscaling for inference: the GKE Horizontal Pod Autoscaler (HPA) uses model server metrics to autoscale, which helps ensure efficient compute resource use and optimized inference performance.

-• Model-specific serving Criticality: lets you specify the serving Criticality of AI models.
+• Model-specific serving Priority: lets you specify the serving Priority of AI models.
 Prioritize latency-sensitive requests over latency-tolerant batch inference jobs.
 For example, you can prioritize requests from latency-sensitive applications and drop less time-sensitive tasks when resources are constrained.

 • Inference observability: provides observability metrics for inference requests, such as request rate, latency, errors, and saturation.
-Monitor the performance and behavior of your inference services.
+Monitor the performance and behavior of your inference services through Cloud Monitoring and Cloud Logging, leveraging specialized prebuilt dashboards for detailed insights.
+For more information, see View GKE Inference Gateway dashboard.

 Understand key concepts